 - Initial Enrollment.
-If a Participant enrolls a Dependent within 31 days of the date of hire, the Dependent's Effective Date shall be the same day as the Participant's Effective Date. - Later-Acquired Dependent.
+If the Dependent satisfies the definition of a "Dependent" in the Glossary and if a Participant properly enrolls the Dependent within 31 days of the date of hire, the Dependent's Effective Date shall be the same day as the Participant's Effective Date.
+A Disabled Child must meet the definition of a Disabled Child and satisfy the requirements for Initial Enrollment of a Disabled Child, both contained in the Glossary. - Later-Acquired Dependent.
 If a Participant, after initial enrollment, acquires a new eligible Dependent, the Participant may complete, sign and return an application to the Plan Administrator within the period set forth below.
-If the newly acquired Dependents are enrolled within this period, the Effective Date of that Dependent's coverage is the first date in which the Dependent met the definition of Dependent. - o Newborn or Adopted Children (Special Enrollees).
+If the newly acquired Dependents are enrolled within this period, the Effective Date of that Dependent's coverage is the first date in which the Dependent met the definition of Dependent. - Newborn or Adopted Children (Special Enrollees).
 Newborn and newly adopted children shall be covered for Injury or Illness from the moment of birth, adoption, or placement for adoption.
-Covered Services include the necessary care or treatment of medically diagnosed Congenital Defects, birth abnormalities or prematurity, provided the child is properly enrolled as a Dependent within 60 days of the child's date of birth, adoption or placement for adoption.
+Covered Services include the necessary care or treatment of medically diagnosed Congenital Defects, birth abnormalities or prematurity, provided the child is properly enrolled as a Dependent within 30 days of the child's date of birth, adoption or placement for adoption.
 This provision shall not apply to or in any way affect the maternity coverage applicable to the mother.

 Actual Enrollment Necessary Upon Birth of Newborn, Adoption or Placement for Adoption.
 It is necessary to obtain, complete, sign and return a new enrollment form to add a newborn or adopted child to the Plan.
-If the Participant fails to complete, sign and return an enrollment form within 60 days after birth of a newborn, adoption or placement of adoption, the Dependent will not have coverage or be able to enroll until the next Open Enrollment period.
+If the Participant fails to complete, sign and return an enrollment form within 30 days after birth of a newborn, adoption or placement of adoption, the Dependent will not have coverage or be able to enroll until the next Open Enrollment period.
 Claims for maternity expenses or maternity leave do not constitute notification or enrollment of a new Dependent for coverage.

-o Siblings and Other Dependents Upon Birth or Adoption (Special Enrollee).
+Siblings and Other Dependents Upon Birth or Adoption (Special Enrollee).
 If a Participant's other Dependents are not Covered Persons, the Participant may enroll these other Dependents along with a newborn or adopted child as described in the subsection above.
-If the Participant enrolls the other Dependents within 60 days, the Special Enrollment Date and coverage shall become effective on the child's date of birth, adoption, or upon placement for adoption.
+If the Participant enrolls the other Dependents within 30 days, the Special Enrollment Date and coverage shall become effective on the child's date of birth, adoption, or upon placement for adoption.